 Travel by boat to Apusiaajik Island, just off the coast of Kulusuk.
 Trek into the interior of the island and establish an expedition basecamp.
 These three days will be used as a time to check and prepare equipment and systems, to teach and refresh skills for glacier travel, and to gain much needed acclimatisation ahead of the main expedition.

-After packing up basecamp, you’ll take a boat north up the coast of Greenland to Karale, where the glacier spills into the sea.
-This is the access point the team will use to trek into the Schweizerland Alps.
+After packing up basecamp, you’ll take a boat north up the coast to one of the major calving faces in the region, where the glacier spills into the sea.
+There are several major glaciers which drain the Schweizerland Alps; prevailing conditions will dictate which one you use as your access point and the start of your journey.

 Trekking through the Schweizerland Alps, you’ll be entirely self-supported for the next six days.
 You will begin with an ascent onto a huge glacier in view of kilometres of calving ice face.
 To forge a new route through this wild region of alpine meadows, meltwater lakes and huge glaciers is the aim of this expedition.
 This is a highly exploratory route with acclimatisation options built into the itinerary and team members should be prepared and should be flexible.